OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ## Migrating to Ingress

-For convenience we have exposed our HTTPD application via a Load balancer Service resource.
+For convenience we have exposed our Httpd application via a Load balancer Service resource.
 This was the quick solution, because Google Cloud took care of building a network load balancer with a public IP address.

 Unfortunately this solution will not scale with more applications.
 Each of those network load balancers costs money, and keeping track of multiple public IP addresses can be a pain when it comes to security and auditing.

 The solution is to have a single Load balancer Service that accepts all incoming requests and then directs the traffic to the appropriate Pod resources based on the request.
-So https://myapp/userservice traffic would be directed to the user microservice, and https://myapp/cartservice traffic would be directed to the cart microservice.
+For example https://myapp/userservice traffic would be directed to the user microservice, and https://myapp/cartservice traffic would be directed to the cart microservice.

 This is exactly what the Ingress resource does for us.
 A single Load balancer Service resource will direct traffic to an Ingress Controller resource, which in turn will direct traffic to other internal Service resources that don't incur any additional infrastructure costs.